-Cartoons could help patients cope with their chronic conditionsMarch 31st, 2014 in Psychology & Psychiatry /
+Cartoons could help patients cope with their chronic conditionsMarch 31, 2014 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Researchers from the University of Southampton have shown that cartoons could be a beneficial way of educating patients and empowering them to cope better with their long term conditions.